The Ultimate Muscle Building Diet

-Confused about the best muscle building diet to use?
+Confused about the best muscle building diet to become a strong, lean badass?

 You’re not alone.

 With thousands of conflicting articles, it seems like you can’t eat anything anymore.

 “Carb are evil” vs “You have to eat carbs to train hard and be fit.”